tasitlabs/tasit-sdk/packages/tasit-act/README.md

 const landIds = decentraland.getAllLandIdsIncludingEstates(userId)
 ```

 All of this could be done with a little more work using just the ERC721 abstraction, below, though.
+Under the hood it uses `tokenOfOwnerByIndex` from ERC721Enumerable, for instance.

 Open questions: